RobertGregg/Website/content/post/Jump SDEs/index.md

 - A grid or network to allow the animals to roam
 - Hopping rates, which tells the solver how easily an animal can move between locations
-- A mass Action Jump object to code the reactions from the Lotka–Volterra System
+- A mass action jump object to code the reactions from the Lotka–Volterra System

 Putting everything together gives: